Funding Opportunities for KEI

 KE funds for Departments

-The Knowledge Exchange Framework Steering Committee (KEFSC) have confirmed that departmental KEI allocations will be renewed on an ongoing basis (subject to the continuation of HEIF funding).
-Funding for 2022/23 must be spent by 31 July 2023 and will be awarded on the following conditions:
+Departmental KEI allocations are renewed annually (subject to the continuation of HEIF funding).
+Funding for 2023/24 must be spent by 31 July 2024 and will be awarded on the following conditions:

-1. Departments will be offered up to £5,000 of funding towards strategic KEI activities, which advance either their own KEI goals (in line with their REF environment statements) or with the wider KEI Strategic Plan.
+1. Departments will be offered up to £5,000 of funding towards strategic KEI activities, which advance either their own KEI goals (in line with their REF environment statements) or with the wider Research for the World strategy.
 Funding should therefore focus on activities that would benefit the department as a whole, rather than individual academics.
 (See suggested areas below).

 2. Funding will be made available subject to approval of plans by the KEI Integrated Service (via Louise Jones, research.kei@lse.ac.uk).
 The KEI Integrated Service will work with departments to develop and support plans.

-Changes in funding allocation in 2021/22 were made in recognition that other sources of KEI funding now exist that fulfil some of the original purpose of these funds, particularly for individual academics (through the increased personal research funds and the new Research and KEI Support Fund) and for PhD students (through a soon to be announced KEI Fund for PhD students).
-Changes also reflect the priorities of the updated KEI Strategic Plan.
+Changes in funding allocation in 2021/22 were made in recognition that other sources of KEI funding now exist that fulfil some of the original purpose of these funds, particularly for individual academics (through the increased personal research funds and the new Research and KEI Support Fund) and for PhD students (through the KEI Fund for PhD students).

 Suggested areas